chromaui/chromatic-docs/circleci.md

               only: main
 ```

-Now Chromatic will only run in the `main` branch.

 <div class="aside">
-For more information on conditional job execution, see the official CircleCI <a href="https://circleci.com/docs/2.0/configuration-reference/#filters">documentation</a>.
+Read the official CircleCI <a href="https://circleci.com/docs/2.0/configuration-reference/#filters">conditional job execution documentation</a>.
 </div>

+Now Chromatic will only run in the `main` branch.

 ### External Pull Requests

-See this [documentation](https://circleci.com/blog/triggering-trusted-ci-jobs-on-untrusted-forks/) for workflows related to pull requests from forked repositories.
+See this [CircleCI documentation](https://circleci.com/blog/triggering-trusted-ci-jobs-on-untrusted-forks/) for workflows related to pull requests from forked repositories.

 ### Advanced configuration